-The following list of permanent faculty members is current as of May 30, 2006.
+This list of permanent faculty members is current as of May 30, 2007.
 Two dates follow each individual's name.
 The first indicates the year of appointment to the university and the second denotes the year of appointment to the academic rank or position indicated.